nich-frai/spark-fastify/README.md

 ```

+### AutoHooks
+Spark uses the "@fastify/autoload" plugin that checks for the presence of "autohook
 > The explanation above applies to the default behaviour baked into the template, as said it uses "awilix" module loader and "@fastify/autoload" features and every aspect of it can be customized in the "./config.ts" file

 ### Dependency Injection